mrjavadseydi/PrismAlgo/README.md

    pip install -r requirements.txt
    ```

-3. Get a free API key:
+3. API keys (optional for public data):
+   - For Binance.US: API keys are optional for fetching public market data
    - For Alpha Vantage: Visit [Alpha Vantage](https://www.alphavantage.co/support/#api-key) to get a free API key
-   - Add your API key to the `config.yaml` file or provide it via command line
+   - Add your API key(s) to the `config.yaml` file or provide it via command line

 ## Configuration